-Lila Moss walks the Fendi x Versace runway with her insulin pump on full display
+Lila Moss Walks The Fendi x Versace Runway With Her Insulin Pump On Full Display

+But Lila in particular is getting serious props for displaying an important accessory: Her insulin pump.

+Lila, 18, had an Omnipod insulin pump for type 1 diabetes clearly visible on her upper thigh as she strutted down the runway in a high-cut one-piece.

 Supermodel Kate Moss and her daughter Lila Moss got plenty of attention after they both walked in the Fendi x Versace runway during Milan fashion week.
-But Lila in particular is praised for displaying an important accessory: Her insulin pump.
+But Lila in particular is getting serious props for displaying an important accessory: Her insulin pump.

 “Thank you for not hiding your diabetes!!
 You are gorgeous!! :),” one person wrote in the comments.
 “Thank you for wearing your Insulin pump so proudly 💙💪🏻,” another said.
 “T1D🙌 love your pod and the example you lead! 💙,” someone else chimed in.